 - A lightweight women’s crew shall have an average weight not exceeding 57 kg.
 No individual lightweight female rower may weigh more than 59 kg.

 - A female lightweight single sculler may not weigh more than 59 kg.

 - A coxswain must weigh no less than 55 kg and may carry no more than 15 kg.

 Lightweight rowers and coxswains will be weighed wearing only their racing uniform on calibrated scales not less than one hour and not more than two hours before their first race of each event in which they are competing, each day of the competition.

 Trials Winners Information:

 All athletes winning berths at the selection trials must submit on site, in conjunction with their intent to compete, a payment per athlete to cover the expenses of food, lodging, and local transportation during the world championships.
 Proposed coaches of boats at the world championships must be SafeSport compliant and submit payment in the full amount at the end of trials as well.
-The fee for the various 2018 World Championships will be posted by June 4th.

 The final price does not include airfare, nor does it include the cost of equipment.
 Those plans and expenses are left to the coach and athletes.
 However, athletes and coaches making the trip will be advised by USRowing staff which dates the team should arrive/depart Europe.